theogroup/ogroup.net/src/_posts/2017-12-02-the-o-group-named-one-of-the-most-highly-recommended-creative-agencies-in-2017.md

 ---
-title: >-
-  The O Group Named as One of The Most Highly Recommended Creative Agencies in 2017
+title: The O Group Named One of The Most Highly Recommended Creative Agencies in 2017
 publish_date: 2017-12-01 00:00:00
 featured: true
 tags: